September 13, 2018

 Drip irrigation is widely regarded by growers as the best way to put fertigation into practice.
 It’s an efficient method because it involves adding nutrients only to wet soil, where the roots are active.
 It keeps nutrient-rich water in the root zone for longer and requires less labor, since growers don’t need to apply fertilizer themselves or add extra water to their plants.

-With continuous application, fertilizer is applied constantly from the start of irrigation until the finish, regardless of the rate of water discharge.
+With continuous application, fertilizer is applied constantly from the start of irrigation until the finish, regardless of the rate of water discharge from watering systems.
 This is accomplished through center pivot, linear move and traveler sprinklers, which are known to increase leaf and fruit quality.
 It’s critical that fertilizer injection is constant in order to ensure a uniform distribution of chemicals.

 Three-stage application is unique in that fertilizers are not immediately put into the water.
-When the ground is wet, then fertilizers are applied and are cut off again when the irrigation cycle is complete.
+When the ground is wet, then fertilizers are applied, and cut off again once the irrigation cycle is complete.
 The fertilizer is flushed out of the system during the remainder of the cycle.

-In quantitative fertigation, a bypass fertilizer tank deposits a pre-calculated amount of nutrients and water based on how much a grower wants the crops to receive.
-This method is generally used in open fields and is well-suited to automation.
+In quantitative fertigation, a bypass fertilizer tank deposits a pre-calculated amount of nutrients and water based on how much a grower wants their crops to receive.
+This method is generally used in open fields but is also well-suited for greenhouse automation systems.

 Proportional fertigation is a very straightforward fertigation method that’s often used in soilless grows.
 The injection rate is proportional to the water discharge rate, so that a precise amount of solution is sent to individual units.
 For instance, growers will configure one liter of nutrient solution to go into 1,000 liters of water for the entire crop.